bvibber/ogv.js/README.md

 *WebM*

 WebM support was added in June 2015, with some major issues finally worked out in May 2016.
 Initial VP9 support was added in February 2017.
-It remains experimental, but should be fully enabled in the future once a few more bugs are worked out.

-To enable, set `enableWebM: true` in your `options` array.
+It's pretty stable in production use at Wikipedia and is enabled by default as of October 2015.

-Beware that performance of WebM VP8 is much slower than Ogg Theora, and VP9 is slower still.
+Beware that performance of WebM VP8 is much slower than Ogg Theora, and VP9 is slightly slower still.

 For best WebM decode speed, consider encoding VP8 with "profile 1" (simple deblocking filter) which will sacrifice quality modestly, mainly in high-motion scenes.
 When encoding with ffmpeg, this is the `-profile:v 1` option to the `libvpx` codec.

-It is also recommended to use the `-slices` option for VP8, or `-tile-columns` for VP9, to maximize ability to use multithreaded decoding when available.
+It is also recommended to use the `-slices` option for VP8, or `-tile-columns` for VP9, to maximize ability to use multithreaded decoding when available in the future.

 ## Upstream library notes